rakso101/datapacks/README.md

 --Portal effect--
 This is a 1.20.4 resourcepack and datapack that adds a portal effect to the screen using custom fonts and the redertype_text core shader.

+--Shader Selector (Zoom)--
+A modified version of cloudwolfs shader selector to apply a zoom in effect.